akoval-caa/address-geocoder/README.md

+Simple tool that is capable to read addresses from the excel file and then ask Google API to geocode those addresses.
+Outputs lat, lon, formatted address, zip and some other data on the screen

 1. npm install
 2. edit /src/config.js and add Google API KEY that has geocoding api enabled.
 3. put your file to /public/files/addressess.xlsx